rayglover-ibm/cuda-bindings/README.md

 # *CUDA language bindings* – Minimum working examples

 _This is the accompanying code for the tutorial **CUDA language bindings – with modern C++** (available [here](./docs/blog-article.md).)
-This repository contains everything you need to follow that tutorial, and serve as a reference for extending Python, Node.js and Java applications with CUDA._
+This repository contains everything you need to follow that tutorial, and serves as a reference for your own projects._

 ### Example Bindings